-the material gets cut along the lines defined in the data, in addition to the labeling, necessary cutouts are present on the faceplate
+The material is cut along a line defined in the data with the laser, so that in addition to the corresponding inscription, the corresponding recesses are present on the front panel.

 Let’s go into the details

-Of course there are also some pitfalls, otherwise it would be too easy.
-Take a look at the example with the two stars.
+Naturally, there are also some pitfalls, otherwise things would be too easy.
+An example is shown in the second figure with the two stars:

-At first glance it looks like that both stars will get engraved and the plate will be cut out along the red line.
-But in fact the right star will first be engraved, and than cut out of the plate.
+At first glance, one might think that both stars will be engraved and then the panel will be cut along the red line.
+This is essentially correct, but the right star will also be cut out.